the-OmegaLabs/ppm/readme.md

 A simple package manager written in Python, currently supporting the `dpkg` format.

 ## Overview
 Plusto Package Manager is designed to be a straightforward tool for managing packages.
-While it currently supports Debian packages (`dpkg` format), we are considering adding support for other formats, such as Arch Linux’s AUR, in future versions.
+While it currently supports Debian packages (`dpkg` format), we are considering adding support for other formats, such as Arch Linux’s AUR in future versions.

-## Features
-- **Current Support**: `dpkg` package format.
-- **Future Plans**: Potential integration with formats like AUR for expanded compatibility.

 We are currently refactoring the code.
-You can use the old version in the `old/` directory.
+You can use the old version in the `leagcy/` directory.

 ## Requirements
 - A Linux distribution with `dpkg` support.